This information was updated on 3rd December 2020

-Process for repatriation to Guyana
+Process for travelling to Guyana

-- Effective Monday, October 12, 2020 the Ministry of Health will only accept molecular PCR tests approved by the World Health Organization/Pan American Health Organization.
+- Effective Monday, October 12, 2020 the Ministry of Health will only accept molecular biological PCR tests approved by the World Health Organization/Pan American Health Organization.
 All tests must be done at an accredited lab.

 - If the test was completed within 72 hours of the flight and the result of that test is negative, the passenger will be free to leave the airport after arrival.